 |Capital One Venture X Rewards Credit Card||Up to $100 for Global Entry or TSA PreCheck every 4 years||$395|

 |Capital One Venture Rewards Credit Card||Up to $100 for Global Entry or TSA PreCheck every 4 years||$95|

 |American Express Green Card||Up to $189 for Clear membership per year||$150|

 |U.S. Bank Altitude Connect Visa Signature Card||Up to $100 for Global Entry or TSA PreCheck every 4 years||Waived for first year, $95 thereafter|

 |IHG Rewards Premier Credit Card||Up to $100 for Global Entry or TSA PreCheck every 4 years||$99|

 How to choose the best card for Global Entry or TSA PreCheck

-Global Entry or TSA PreCheck statement credit is one of those card benefits that mostly luxury travel cards, and select mid-tier cards, provide.
-When shopping around for card that offers this credit, be sure to consider the following factors:
+Global Entry or TSA PreCheck statement credit is one of the card benefits that luxury travel cards, and select mid-tier cards, tend to provide.
+When shopping around for a card that offers this credit, be sure to consider the following: